 10. Your blog is an introduction to your business — and may accelerate the relationship with a prospective client.

 11. Unlike your website content and design, your blog is much better at conveying the “personality” of your business, of giving prospective clients insight into your opinions and views, how you conduct your business and a more in-depth knowledge of the products and services you offer.
+Just like with a website though, you’ve no doubt put in a lot of time and effort.
+Of course you want people to read your content and interact with it.
+Thtough the use of web hosting services, you can do just that.
+If you are not sure where to start when it comes to choosing the best provider, why not check out something like a bluehost review to get a better understanding on how this can benefit you and your blog.

 12. Writing a blog helps frame your thoughts about issues in your industry and builds thought leadership recognition for you; creating content around these issues can be excellent fodder for speaking presentations, white papers, ebooks, guest posts, articles and public relations opportunities.